 Fish and chips, a much loved take away meal of the working class in England, originally served wrapped in old newspapers was indeed a nostalgic memory for those who tasted it.

-During the time, when working class diet was bleak and unvaried, fish and chips came as a tasty break from the norm and a pay-day treat at the end of the working week.
+During the time, when working class diet was bleak and unvaried, fish and chips came as a tasty break from the norm and a pay-day treat at the end of the week.
 Over the years, it has won the hearts of the rich and poor alike and now one of the most sorted dishes in upmarket restaurant chains too.

 Make sure that you serve these golden fried fish straight out of the frying pan to give its best taste, mouthwatering flavours and texture.